XxKaliCharanxX/demo-repository/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest a new feature or improvement
-title: '[FEATURE] '
+title: "[FEATURE] "
-labels: 'enhancement'
+labels: "enhancement"
 ---

 ## What feature would you like?